bootstrap-vue/bootstrap-vue/src/components/link/README.md

 <!-- link-disabled.vue -->
 ```

-Disabling a link will set teh `.disabled` class on the link as well as stoping event
+Disabling a link will set the Bootstrap V4 `.disabled` class on the link
+(for proper styling) as well as handles stoping event propegation and preventing
-propegation and prevents the default action from occuring.
+the default action from occuring.

 ## Component Reference